JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 Todd ran over to me all crazy eyed, grabbed the disk and said, “Give it to me!”

-I phsyically pushed him back and said “Wait, Todd.
+I physically pushed him back and said “Wait, Todd.
 I still need to do something.”
 And walked past him.

 “What do you have to do Jack!
 What do you have to do Jack!” he shouted, standing in the hallway with Danny and some other writers and staff looking on.